Linaro/website/_posts/current/blog/2022-01-20-linaro-contributes-to-the-openstack-community-ci-officially-supporting-openeuler.md

 layout: post
 title: Linaro contributes to the OpenStack community CI officially supporting openEuler
-description: "At the end of 2021, openEuler enterest the list of Openstack official CI test operation systems.
-In this blog, Linaro Engineers Linaro Engineers Kevin Zhao and Xinliang Liu talk about the work involved in making this happen. "
+description: "At the end of 2021, openEuler entered the list of Openstack official CI test operation systems.
+In this blog, Linaro Engineers Kevin Zhao and Xinliang Liu talk about the work involved in making this happen. "
 date: 2022-01-20 09:49:21 +00:00
 image: /assets/images/content/openstack-special-interest-group.png
 tags: